SaltOnigiri/SaltOnigiri/README.md

 _Tableau/JMP_
 - I am familiar with the tool and can learn it quickly in any business environment that you place me in.

-_Python_
-- I have knowledge of Python web frameworks and event-driven programming as well as a basic understanding of front-end technologies.

 _Java_
 - I am familiar with working with both external and embedded databases as well as utilizing object-oriented methodology for Java application design.